More gale-force winds forecast as Storm Eunice clean-up continues

 The Association of British Insurers warned previous storms similar to Eunice cost around £360 million in repairs.

-A spokesperson said: “It is too early to estimate the likely insured cost of Storm Eunice, when insurers will be focusing on assessing damage and helping their customers recover.
+A spokesman said: “It is too early to estimate the likely insured cost of Storm Eunice, when insurers will be focusing on assessing damage and helping their customers recover.

 “No two storms are the same.
 The last significant storms to hit the UK – Ciara and Dennis – led to insurers paying out over £360 million.”

-In an update on Saturday morning, the Energy Networks Association said around 226,000 customers remained without power in the south, Wales and east, while some 1.2 million had been reconnected.
+In an update on Saturday, the Energy Networks Association said about 155,000 customers remained without power in the South, Wales and East, while some 1.22 million had been reconnected.

+Electricity provider Western Power Distribution (WPD) said Storm Eunice caused a record number of power cuts in the south west of England.

+It said: “Since it first hit, Storm Eunice has officially caused the highest number of power cuts in a 24 hour period our South West region has ever experienced.

 Business and Energy Secretary Kwasi Kwarteng said on Saturday afternoon that 190,000 customers still had no electricity and restoration efforts were being impacted by continued strong winds across southern England.